-With a stakeholder-oriented and cross-working group effort, we are currently building a long-term strategy for exposure science in Europe - that we urgently need a strategy for strenghening exposure science in Europe and elswhere is highlighted also through the crucial role of exposure science in the current COVID-19 pandemic (see Deziel et al. 2020, JESEE, doi:10.1038/s41370-020-0225-3).
+With a stakeholder-oriented and cross-working group effort, we are currently building a long-term strategy for exposure science in Europe as fully described in Fantke et al. 2020, Building a European exposure science strategy, JESEE, doi:10.1038/s41370-019-0193-7).
+That we urgently need a strategy for strenghening exposure science in Europe and elswhere is highlighted also through the crucial role of exposure science in the current COVID-19 pandemic (see Deziel et al. 2020, JESEE, doi:10.1038/s41370-020-0225-3).

 (Source: Fantke et al. 2020, Building a European exposure science strategy, JESEE, doi:10.1038/s41370-019-0193-7)

 It was 2007, after the entry into force of REACH (1) that Europe got a clear regulatory mandate to deliver adequate exposure information to foster the safe use and management of chemicals.
 The third registration deadline has now passed and at present more information on chemicals (22124 chemicals on EU market are registered as of 19-April-2019) is available than ever before (1).